ClamChauder/cse15l-lab-reports/LabReport1.md

 cat: Hello.java: No such file or directory
 ```
 As seen above, using `cat` with a file as an argument will either indicate that the file does not exist in the current
 working directory, or if it does, it will print the contents of the file.
-Using `cat Hello.java` yields an error because the `Hello.java` file does not exist within the home directory.
+Using `cat Hello.java` yields an error because the `Hello.java` file does not exist within the home directory, but it exists within the `lecture1` directory which is why the file contents are displayed instead of an error message.